DorFalah/Robotics/README.md

     --star: Choose if you want to run the RRT* algorithm (0 or 1, default is 0 which means RRT).
     --output: Path of the output file(default is "output.txt")

-    ### Example:
+    ### Examples:
-    To run the main.py script with a scene file example.json, using the RRT* algorithm with a GUI, and 2000 landmarks:
+    To run the main.py with the scene file 3_discs_custom.json inside the folder inputs, using RRT* algorithm with a GUI, and 2000 landmarks:

-    python3 main.py -scene example.json --with-gui 1 --num-landmarks 2000 --solver rrt --star 1
+    python3 main.py -scene inputs/3_discs_custom.json --with-gui 1 --num-landmarks 2000 --solver rrt --star 1

+    To run the same scene with PRM algorithm, without GUI, 2000 landmarks and k=20:

+    python3 main.py -scene inputs/3_discs_custom.json --num-landmarks 2000 --solver prm --k 20

 ### 2. experiment.py
     To run experiment.py use the following command: